imabeastdrew/resybot/docs/ops.md

 - `issue_comment`:
   - Comment `/resybot` (optionally followed by extra instructions) on a PR to enqueue a run.
+  - Comments on issues that are not pull requests are ignored (no runner is enqueued).
   - Runner will exit immediately if the PR is clean by the time it executes (no Codex, no push).

 ## Logs